Adir-SL/LottiePlayer/README.md

 This is a player for playing Lottie Animation files (.json files), these files are generally rendered from various services or  platforms like Adobe After Effects, Rive, LottieFiles and more.

-Lottie Player is an Electron-based desktop apps intended to run locally, it is **free to use to all**.
+Lottie Player is an Electron-based desktop apps intended to run locally, it is **free to use** to all.

 Enjoy!